flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeContainer
-### Retrieves the properties of the requested container.
+> Retrieves the properties of the requested container.
 This request is commonly used to retrieve the endpoint of a container.
 An endpoint is a value assigned by the service when a new container is created.
 A container's endpoint does not change after it has been assigned.
 The <code>DescribeContainer</code> request returns a single <code>Container</code> object based on <code>ContainerName</code>.
-To return all <code>Container</code> objects that are associated with a specified AWS account, use <a>ListContainers</a>.
+To return all <code>Container</code> objects that are associated with a specified AWS account, use <a>ListContainers</a>.<br/>

 #### Input Parameters
 * `Action` - _required_